Iandiehard/diag-client-lib/README.md

 You can add new issues with label `bug` for notifying us about any defect in library.

 ## Future Work
-* Support of Vehicle Discovery Phase (Vehicle Identification/ Announcement) will be added
+* Support of Vehicle Discovery Phase (Vehicle Identification/ Announcement)
 * DoIP with TLS
 * Remove Boost Library dependency